17 June

 Pascal Ackermann , Senior Global OT/ICS Threat Protection and Response Engineer , 1898 & Co.

-Topic(s): ISA/IEC 62443 Cybersecurity OT Security Standards and Regulations Incident Response Securing the Supply Chain
+Topic(s): ISA/IEC 62443 Cybersecurity OT Security Standards and Regulations Securing the Supply Chain Industrial Control Systems (ICS) Secure by Design

 Type(s): Securing the Supply Chain - Track 2